Skip to main content

 For optimal performance of Cluster Autoscaler, we recommend:

-• to make sure that the project has quotas on vCPU, RAM, and disk capacity to create the maximum number of nodes in a group;
+• make sure that the project has quotas for vCPU, RAM, GPU and disk capacity to create the maximum number of nodes in the group;

-• to specify in the manifestos for the Pods resource requests;
+• specify resource requests in the manifests for pods;

 • check that nodes in the group have the same configuration and labels;

-• set for floors for which stops are not allowed, PodDisruptionBudget.
-This will help avoid downtime when transferring between nodes;
+• configure PodDisruptionBudget for pods for which no stoppages are allowed.
+This will help to avoid downtime when transferring between nodes;

 • do not use any other Cluster Autoscaler;